jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 module load fastqc/0.11.5
 module load trimmomatic/0.36
 ```
  The file you downloaded is a real dataset from eDNA water samples.
-It is amplicon sequencing of a fragment of the 12S gene using Illumina's Nextera Libraries.
+It is amplicon sequencing of a fragment of the 12S gene using Illumina's Nextera Libraries in paired end sequencing mode.
 The PCR amplification should have an average length of 163-185, however, is highly variable due to the multi species composition of the sample.

 ## Getting the statistics with fastqc